coryt396/DataStories/Final_Project_Thomas.md

   2) I want to be informed about the latest technology in order to be an early adopter of the latest and greatest.

   The medium I intend to use for this presentation is Shorthand.
 This program appears to be a somewhat simple, yet powerful tool that will allow me to produce a high quality web-based presentation that can integrate all of the charts and media I hope to utilize.
-The media I plan to embed will include a timeline as well as some other charts that will probably consist of line and bar charts, but that is still yet to be determined!
+The media I plan to embed will include a timeline as well as some other charts that will probably consist of line and bar charts, but that is still yet to be determined.
+For color, being as this presentation is focused on green energy, I plan to make the primary colors green, yellow, blue, and gray.
+These colors will impart a sense of nature: sun, sky, plants, and clouds.
+The gray will also serve to denote traditional non-renewables, which are not the focus of the presentation.

 # Data